 - Vagabonds of Gor: Tarl is in a makeshift tavern in an enemy encampment when a Boisterous Bruiser with whom he'd had previous dealings (to said bruiser's detriment) comes in to buy a round of drinks for everyone.

-- In Reserved for the Cat, Jonathan pretends to be someone who just won a lot of money and is buying rounds to celebrate as a way to keep a reporter occupied while Thomas and Wolf search the reporter's apartment.
+- Reserved for the Cat: Jonathan pretends to be someone who just won a lot of money and is buying rounds to celebrate as a way to keep a reporter occupied while Thomas and Wolf search the reporter's apartment.

-- In the Mercedes Lackey novel Phoenix and Ashes, Reginald routinely offers to buy rounds at the local pub.
-He's loaded and knows that the guys he befriended there could use a drink since many of them (like him) were sent home after being injured in WWI.
+- Phoenix and Ashes: Reginald routinely offers to buy rounds at the local pub.
+He's loaded and knows that the guys he befriended there could use a drink since many of them (like him) were sent home after being injured in World War I.

 - In Snuff, Vimes finds this to be a useful way of navigating the tricky diplomatic waters of drinking in your local pub when you happen to own the entire village (you could say he's the landlord's landlord).
 Several times, he buys a round for all the patrons, generally as a way to earn their goodwill, and once in an attempt to avert a Bar Brawl.